 If you are looking for tips on how to decorate your vintage aluminum tree, here's my advice on how to handle your tree so it will continue to offer you joy year after year.

 If you've just bought your very first vintage Christmas tree, or you want to make sure to preserve one that has been in your family for awhile, there are definitely some things to consider.
 The delicate aluminum tinsel can't hold the same weight as real evergreen trees or their contemporary artificial counterparts.

 Use Lightweight Ornaments

 You'll note my tree is decorated with small red plastic Christmas ornaments.
 You can definitely use vintage glass ornaments on the tree, but I suggest making sure the ornaments are sized appropriately for the height of your tree.
-My tree is between 3-4 feet high so it can sit on a tabletop or in a bay windowsill, so the smaller ornaments look really cute on the tree.
+My tree is between 3 and 4 feet high, meaning it can sit on a tabletop or in a bay windowsill, so the smaller ornaments look really cute on the tree.

-Lights present a fire hazard with an aluminum tree and the branches are frequently too delicate to hold them and could easily snap off of the wooden base of the tree, making them difficult to get back on it again as they usually take some of the wood with them.
+Lights present a fire hazard with an aluminum tree.
+The branches are frequently too delicate to hold them and could easily snap off of the wooden base of the tree, making them difficult to get back on it again as they usually take some of the wood with them.
 The aluminum is naturally sparkly anyway, and will look gorgeous in a room with some soft lighting.

 Get a Vintage Color Wheel

 To enhance the sparkle of your tree safely, pick up a rotating color wheel, either vintage or modern.
 Usually made up with three or four lights of different colors, you can place this on the floor in front of your tree and watch the tree's colors change before your eyes as the lights revolve.
 Even in full daylight, you can see the effect the color wheel has on the tree limbs in the video below.